tdo95/countries-of-the-world-api/README.md

 ![Demo Image Gif](#)

 ## About the API
-All relevant information about the API such as countries available, endpints, and api properties can be found in the [documentation]()
+All relevant information about the API such as countries available, endpints, and api properties can be found in the [documentation]().

 Some countires may not have all property data.
-Unavailable data properties are represented by an empty value. e.g. empty string values are `''`, empty arrayvalues are `[]`.
+Unavailable data properties are represented by an empty value. e.g. empty string values are `''`, empty array values are `[]`.

 ## How it's made  🏗
 **Tech Used:** HTML, CSS, JavaScript, Node, Express, [Axios](https://www.npmjs.com/package/axios), [Cheerio](https://www.npmjs.com/package/cheerio)